RobbyThomas2525/MyFedorainstall/README.md

 Lutris: you could either use the flatpak or use sudo dnf install lutris

-Minecraft use the other distribution download button
+Minecraft use the other distribution download button or i wouldn't recommand this but there is a unverified fatpak for this

 Clone hero just install like a appimage